-credits.
-Students must continue in the fall for 7 credits, and in the
+- Fall Semester: Students continue in the fall working part-time and enroll in the Wrongful Convictions class.

 The Application Process